doubledutch/StroomData/README.md

 # StroomData
-Stroom Data is a simple and approachable framework for processing streams of data.
+Stroom Data is a simple and approachable framework for processing large streams of data.

+Follow us on [twitter @StroomData](https://twitter.com/StroomData) and join the discussions on [google groups](https://groups.google.com/forum/#!forum/stroomdata).